SocketMobile/capturesingleentryswift-ios/README.md

 Build and run the application on a device in order to test with a Socket Mobile device.

 ## Remarks about Podfile
-There are 2 Capture Cocoapods that is provided.
-For a Swift project it is better to use SKTCapture which has the CaptureHelper class written directly in Swift.
+There are 2 Capture Cocoapods that are provided.
+For a Swift project, it is better to use SKTCapture which has the CaptureHelper class written directly in Swift.

 The second Capture CocoaPods, SKTCaptureObjC has CaptureHelper written in Objective-C.

-### using use_frameworks!
+### use_frameworks! is no longer required
+Since cocoapods version 1.5.0 and Xcode 9, use_frameworks is no longer necessary.

 In this configuration the source files using Capture should include a `import SKTCapture` at the beginning of the source file.
 There is no need of a Bridging Header file.

 Here is an example of such Podfile:
 ```
 def import_pods
-  use_frameworks!
-  pod 'SKTCapture', '~>1.0'
+  pod 'SKTCapture', '~> 1.1'
 end

 platform :ios, '8.0'